atom/atom/docs/creating-a-package.md

 off.

-- `deactivate()`: This **optional** method is called when the window is shutting down.
-If your package is watching any files or holding external resources in any other way, release them here.
-If you're just subscribing to things on window, you don't need to worry because that's getting torn down anyway.
+- `deactivate()`: This **optional** method is called when the window is shutting down, or when your package is being updated or disabled.
+If your package is watching any files, holding external resources, providing commands or subscribing to events release them here.

 ### Simple Package Code